s1gmas1x/kitchen-ratio/docs/guides/hydration.md

 # Dough Hydration

-Hydration is the ratio of total water in a recipe to the total amount of flour.
+Hydration is the ratio of water in a recipe to the total amount of flour.
 This ratio affects how the dough feels, how it behaves during mixing and folding, and what the final crumb looks like.

-**Hydration % = (Total Water in the Dough ÷ Total Flour) × 100**
+**Hydration % = (Water Added ÷ Total Flour) × 100**

+## Hydration vs. Effective Hydration
+- **Hydration (water-as-added):** plain water plus liquid dairy (milk/cream).
+- **Effective hydration:** total water from all ingredients, including eggs and butter.

-## What Counts as “Water” in This Calculator
+## Effective Hydration in This Calculator

-In this system, hydration includes **all ingredients that contribute water**, not just plain water:
+The calculator uses **effective hydration**, which includes all ingredients that contribute water:

 - Water
 - Milk and cream